Convergence of nonlocal geometric flows to anisotropic mean curvature motion: Convergence of the rescaled nonlocal curvatures

 \section{Convergence of the rescaled nonlocal curvatures}

-This section is devoted to the proof of the first main result of the paper, that is Theorem \ref{stm:main1}.
-This is obtained in two steps: first, in Lemma \ref{stm:conv-rate}, we provide pointwise convergence of the curvatures, with a precise estimate of the error, and then, in Proposition \ref{stm:unif-conv}, dealing with smooth compact hypersurfaces, we show that it is possible to make the error estimate uniform.
+This section is devoted to the proof of Theorem \ref{stm:main1}, the first main result of the paper.
+The argument consists of two steps: firstly, we deal in Lemma \ref{stm:conv-rate} with the pointwise convergence of the curvatures, providing a precise estimate on the error; then, in Proposition \ref{stm:unif-conv}, we show that it is possible to make the estimate uniform when smooth, compact hypersurfaces are considered.